hamlet-io/docs/blog/2020-05-20-azure-plugin-breakdowns-p3.md

 ### Prologue & Epilogue Scripts

-Another difference with the “db” component in Hamlet is that it makes use of additional shell scripts - which Hamlet also generates as necessary - to perform actions that are typically outside of the scope of what Azure Resource Manager does.
+Another difference with the “db” component in hamlet is that it makes use of additional shell scripts - which hamlet also generates as necessary - to perform actions that are typically outside of the scope of what Azure Resource Manager does.
 As a “desired state” templating language where you defined the desired state of your infrastructure, ARM does not include capabilities of typical utility tasks that you would perform during administration or even deployment such as file download/upload, file encoding/decrypting or in the DB’s case - password generation.
 That secret that we’ve referenced in the Parameters section wasn’t uploaded manually, nor can it be defined in ARM templates.
-Instead, Hamlet makes use of a Prologue script to ensure a complex password is created and uploaded into KeyVault whilst still ensuring that the password is not exposed.
+Instead, hamlet makes use of a Prologue script to ensure a complex password is created and uploaded into KeyVault whilst still ensuring that the password is not exposed.

 The following script uses a lot of hamlet-specific functions, but you should be able to follow along with the steps its undertaking (below):